thoth-station/kebechet/README.rst

 Kebechet is configured using a simple YAML configuration file.
 Check documentation of managers to get all the available options.

-Each codfigration entry configures a manager.
+Each configuration entry configures a manager.
 Please check `managers and examples <https://github.com/thoth-station/kebechet/tree/master/kebechet/managers>`_ to get info about configuration options.

-The YAML configuration file can be supplied directly as a path to a file on filesystem as well as as a URL to a file - handy for managing configuration of your Kebechet deployment in a Git repository (you have to supply a URL to a raw YAML configuration file).
+The YAML configuration file can be supplied directly as a path to a file on filesystem as well as a URL to a file - handy for managing configuration of your Kebechet deployment in a Git repository (you have to supply a URL to a raw YAML configuration file).

 Managers
 ========